Residential Customer Charter (full version)

 Your rights if services are below standard

-We understand that any interruption to your drinking or recycled water supply or sewerage service is inconvenient and disruptive.
-We work hard to provide you with continuous access to these services, however this is not always possible.
-We will make every reasonable effort to minimise the number of interruptions to your water supply and sewerage services and to provide a timely response to an emergency.
+We understand that any interruption to your drinking water, recycled water or sewerage service is inconvenient and disruptive.
+We work hard to provide you with continuous access to these services, but this isn’t always possible.
+We’ll make every reasonable effort to minimise the number of interruptions to your water supply and sewerage services and to provide a timely response to an emergency.

-Where there is an interruption to your water supply caused by a problem or fault in our system we will:
+Where there’s an interruption to your water supply caused by a problem or fault in our system we’ll:

-- restore it within four hours of notification.
+- Restore it within 4 hours of being notified.

-- ensure that you have access to emergency water supplies for drinking purposes.
+- Ensure you have access to emergency water supplies for drinking purposes.

-- ensure that information about the interruption and how to obtain emergency water supplies is available from our 24 hour faults line on 13 2762.
+- Ensure that information about the interruption and how to obtain emergency water is available from our 24 hour faults line on 13 27 62.

-- give you one week’s notice of any planned interruptions to our services (including when they will occur and for how long).
+- Use your preferred method of communication to give you one week’s notice of any planned interruptions to our services (including when they’ll occur and for how long).

-- ensure that planned interruptions to your water supply do not occur during the peak periods of 5am to 9am or 5pm to 11pm.
+- Ensure planned interruptions to your water supply don’t occur during the peak periods of 5 am to 9 am or 5 pm to 11 pm.

-- ensure that there are no more than a total of two unplanned interruptions to either your water supply or sewerage services in any 12 month period.
+- Ensure there are no more than 2 unplanned interruptions to either your water supply or sewerage services in any 12-month period.

 Your rights in relation to sewage spills

-Where a sewage spill occurs on your property due to a failure in our system, we will:
+Where a sewage spill occurs on your property due to a failure in our system, we’ll:

-- minimise the damage and inconvenience to you by ensuring that the sewage spill is contained as soon as possible – within one hour if the spill is inside your house and within four hours for other spills on your property.
+- Minimise the damage and inconvenience to you by ensuring we contain the sewage spill as soon as possible – within one hour if the spill is inside your house and within 4 hours for other spills on your property.

-You have a right to register with us if you need water for a life support machine.
-You may also register other special medical needs with us.
-Once you are registered, we will contact you at least one week before a planned interruption (and as soon as possible after an unplanned interruption) to minimise any inconvenience.
+You have a right to register with us that you need water for a life support machine.
+You can also register other special medical needs with us.
+Once you’re registered, we’ll contact you at least one week before a planned interruption and as soon as possible after an unplanned interruption to minimise any inconvenience.
 We also provide water as a priority to major hospitals and emergency medical units.

-Your rights to collect rainwater, recycle greywater and composting toilets
+Your right to collect rainwater, recycle greywater and install composting toilets

 You have a right to collect and store rainwater for your own use.
-You may recycle greywater for non-drinking purposes.
-You may install a composting toilet that does not require connection to our water or sewerage systems.
-Before you collect rainwater, recycle domestic wastewater or install a composting toilet, you should think about the possible health issues and the risk of flooding.
+You can recycle greywater for non‑drinking purposes.
+You can also install a composting toilet that doesn’t need to connect to our water or sewerage systems.
+Before you collect rainwater, recycle greywater or install a composting toilet, you should think about the possible health issues and the risk of flooding.
 You should also contact your local council for advice and approvals where appropriate, as you need to comply with the requirements of the Health Act, the Building Act, the Environment Protection Authority Publication 891.3 Code of Practice Onsite Wastewater Management and 884 Greywater use around the home.

 Buying or selling a property

-If you are buying or selling a property we guarantee to provide prompt, accurate information to you, your conveyancer or solicitor, through our PropertyFlow service.
-Contact us for more information on 1300 304 688.
+If you’re buying or selling a property, we’ll provide prompt, accurate information to you, your conveyancer or solicitor, through our PropertyFlow service.
+For more information contact us on 1300 304 688.

-We will provide our service with due care and skill and meet our obligations under the Competition and Consumer Act 2010.
-Any materials provided in connection with this service will be reasonably fit for the purpose for which they are intended.
+We’ll provide our services with due care and skill and meet our obligations under the Competition and Consumer Act 2010.
+Any materials provided in connection with this service will be reasonably fit for the purpose they’re intended.
 If we fail to perform our functions adequately causing you financial loss, you may be able to claim compensation.

 Service commitments and rebates

-We will provide a rebate automatically to you whenever we become aware that we have failed to meet a Service Commitment.
-If you believe you are entitled to a rebate you may apply by calling 1300 304 688 or emailing us at [email protected] We will review your request and if eligible, any rebate will be deducted from your next account.
+We’re committed to high standards of performance.
+If we fail to meet these standards, you may be eligible for a rebate on your bill.
+Appendix 2 outlines our service commitments.
+We’ll provide a rebate automatically to you whenever we become aware that we’ve failed to meet a commitment.
+If you believe you’re entitled to a rebate you can apply by contacting us at [email protected] or on 1300 304 688.
+We’ll review your request and if eligible, we’ll deduct any rebate from your next account.